OCamlPro/ocaml-top/README.md

 `ocaml-top` is released under GPLv3.
 See the file LICENSE for more information.

-It also includes icons from the KDE oxygen set, available under LGPLv3, and two modified files from GtkSourceView, available under LGPLv2.1 or later (see the headers in data/ for more detail).
+It also includes icons from the KDE oxygen set, available under LGPLv3, and three modified files from GtkSourceView, available under LGPLv2.1 or later (see the headers in data/ for more detail).

 The convenient `utils/mkwinapp` used in the windows build process is Copyright (c) 2002-2004 by Harry Chomsky, and released under LGPL v2 or later.